StevenMicheletti/poolparty/README.md

   - discordant alignments produced by samblaster.
 Required if running SV-analysis such as LUMPY

 - ##### OUTDIR/reports/
-  - Read alignment reports based on the alignment of trimmmed reads for each aligned bam file
+  - Read alignment reports based on the alignment of trimmed reads for each aligned bam file

 - ##### OUTDIR/pops/
   - Files which specify which library belongs to which population.
 Also indicates the order of libraries in each population